learning-at-home/hivemind/docs/index.rst

   :scale: 48

 Hivemind is a library for decentralized deep learning computations.
-It allows you to train large neural networks using vast numbers of computers, whether you're running a very capable computer or less reliable one.
+It allows you to train large neural networks using vast numbers of computers, whether you're running a very capable computer or a less reliable one.
 Learn how to create or join a Hivemind run in the `quickstart tutorial <./user/quickstart.html>`__ or browse the API documentation below.